 8.5 Our website may contain links to other websites.
 We do not share your Personal Information with those websites and we are not responsible for their privacy practices.
 Please check their privacy policies.

 9.1 We only use Personal Information for the purposes for which it was given to us, or for purposes which are related (or directly related in the case of sensitive information) to one or more of our functions or activities.

-9.2 We may disclose your Personal Information to government agencies, our service providers, agents, contractors, business partners and other recipients from time to time, only if one or more of the following apply:
+9.2 We may disclose your Personal Information to government agencies (including to meet national security or law enforcement requirements), our service providers, agents, contractors, business partners and other recipients from time to time, only if one or more of the following apply: